-Start your adventure in Foothill's class by completing the following tasks (the first two are required).
+Start your adventure in Foothill's class by completing the following required tasks before the end of the first Friday (Wednesday for summer) of the quarter to prevent being dropped..
 The Canvas site for this quarter should be open if you're reading this.

-- 1. posting an introductory note about yourself in Canvas (You can simply reply to my own introductory post if you prefer) - 2. scoring at least 90% on the syllabus quiz (in Canvas).
-This doesn't need knowledge of CS or c++. - 3. introducing yourself in the r/cs2b subreddit (Use the Foothill flair)
+- 1. posting an introductory note about yourself in Canvas (You can simply reply to mine) - 2. scoring at least 90% on the syllabus quiz (in Canvas).
+This doesn't need knowledge of CS or c++.